 What's so special about the joypad that accompanies the PS5 that Sony has decided to ditch its traditional DualShock naming convention?

-Essentially, while it may not look it from an initial glance, the DualSense controller is based on the PS4's DualShock 4 - easily the best controller in PlayStation's history so far.
+Essentially, while it may not look look it from an initial glance, the DualSense controller is based on the PS4's DualShock 4 - easily the best controller in PlayStation's history so far.

 What this means for PSVR owners, we're not so sure.
-SIE has said in the past that PSVR will be supported by PS5, with older headsets backward compatible, but with no top lightbar on the controller, it not likely that will work with the camera.
+SIE has said in the past that PSVR will be supported by PS5, with older headsets backward compatible, but with no top lightbar on the controller, it not likely it will work with the camera.
 Could it be that there are plans to switch to full motion sensing instead?
 We shall see.

 One new feature added to the DualSense controller is haptic feedback.
-Instead of just the plain old rumble pack found in controllers across many generations of gaming, the DualSense will give a player a tangible feedback to better immerse him or her in a game.
+Instead of just the plain old rumble pack found in controllers across many generations of gaming, the DualSense will give a player tangible feedback to better immerse him or her in a game.

 Along with haptic feedback, the new controller adopts adaptive triggers for the L2 and R2 buttons.

 These also introduce content-related feedback and finer control, such as when you are pulling the trigger of a gun on screen, or pulling back a bow to fire off an arrow.

 Another biggy for the PlayStation team was to improve the battery life in the latest controller.
 That's perhaps one of the DualShock 4's main caveats and it's great to hear it is being addressed.

 There is no word yet on how large the battery is, or how long it might last, but the slightly bulkier design of the new controller is partly as a result of cramming in a bigger battery.
 And that's great to hear.